donschia/FetchXmlDetailsList/README.md

 - Paging!
 Paging is not implemented yet.
 Page size is locked at 5000 for now.

-- Perhaps allow styling via input parameter.  i.e. alternate row color endable/disable, etc.
+- Perhaps allow styling via input parameter.  i.e. alternate row color enable/disable, etc.

-- When not using the Dynamics-Web-Api 3rd party libary, don't include (require) it.
+- When not using the Dynamics-Web-Api 3rd party library, don't include (require) it.
 This will make the final bundle.js smaller.

 - Export is very rudimentary.
 It would be much better if the header was the actual column name instead of column fieldName.